elliotnash/OSU-ECE-341-Project/documentation/project.typ

 = Verification Process <verification-process>

-#TODO[Enumerate a verification process here that any junior in the class could follow.
+// Enumerate a verification process here that any junior in the class could follow.
 Be as specific and expository as possible.
 Use prior lab documentation to guide your verification process.
 Imagine this process was handed to another team to complete who did not design your system.
-Write instructions they could follow]
+Write instructions they could follow

 == ER 1 Verification